jacobobryant/platypub/README.md

 # Platypub

 A blogging + newsletter platform.
-Platypub is basically a CMS with integrations for Netlify (for hosting your site) and Mailgun (for sending your newsletter).
-Platypub supports multiple users (as opposed to wordpress or ghost where each user/publication must have its own instance), so you can run a public instance of it cheaply.
-Alternatively you can run your own instance of Platypub on your local machine--since hosting is done by Netlify, Platypub doesn't need to run all the time.
+Platypub is basically (1) a CMS, with (2) integrations for Netlify (for hosting your site) and Mailgun (for sending your newsletter) and (3) an extremely flexible theme system.
+Platypub can run as a multi-tenant managed service (e.g. as opposed to Ghost/Wordpress, where each user must have their own instance), or you can self-host it or even run it locally.
+It's meant to combine the convenience of e.g. Substack with the flexibility of a static site generator.

 Platypub is not ready for general use yet.
 When it is, I'll host a public instance of it (with usage-based pricing and a free tier).